FactoryOptic/documentation/content/en/docs2/getting started/displays32.md

 All pages will show the following on the top bar:

 - SERVO32 Firmware Version (v0.1.10 in the image below)
-- Input voltage provided either by the MDR on the primary port or by the power port (10.9 Vdc in the image).
-Note, this is the approximate voltage provided by either the 2 pin Lemo or by MDR #1, via the 4 pin Lemo.
-If both are connected, this will show the highest voltage of the 2 inputs.
+- Input voltage provided either by the MDR on the primary port or by the power port (10.9 VDC in the image).
+Note, this is the approximate voltage provided by either the 2 pin Lemo or by MDR #1 via the 4 pin Lemo.
+If both Lemo and MDR are connected this will show the higher voltage of the 2 inputs.

 ### Page 1 - MDR Type

 <img src="/images/s32/displaypg01.png" title="SERVO32 Display page 1" alt="alt title"/>

-For each MDR port, this display will show the type of MDR connected.
-Unconnected ports will show --- (three dashes)
+For each MDR port this display will show the type of MDR connected.
+Unconnected ports will show --- (three dashes).

 ### Page 2 - MDR Firmware version